sanjass/sanjass.github.io/_posts/2019-07-02-linux_book.md

 - I have `Ubuntu 16.04` as of now.
 Legend has it that I will soon upgrade to 18.04
 - My favorite editor is `nano`
 - Unusual command I needed often is `ls -1 | wc -l`.
-This prints out the number of items in your current direcory.
+This prints out the number of items in your current directory.
 Note the first "-1" is the number 1 and the second one "-l" is the lowercase of letter L. Using the lowercase L in both places would give you one more than the actual number, because `ls -l` prints one additional line showing the total count of lines and `wc -l` counts the number of lines given as an output from `ls -1`.